BEEGlab/Stickleback-Paralog-Methylation/README.md

 # SticklebackParalogMethylation
 This repository contains R scripts used to analyze duplicate gene DNA methylation in threespine sticklebacks.
+R v3.6 was used.

 ## Files and main output files